Level Up To Web3 Music: 5 Trade Secrets For Independent Artists

 NFTs

-According to Dana Swarbrick et al.’s research, live virtual concerts facilitates social connection.
+According to Dana Swarbrick et al.’s research, virtual concerts facilitates social connection.
 “With the proliferation of technologies enabling live-streaming and virtual concert experiences, the social dimensions of ‘solitary’ music listening have expanded even further such that individuals can watch concerts while physically alone, but virtually together.”

 Web3 streaming platforms